Learn

 Most people leave $5,000-$15,000 on the table by not negotiating salary.
 Here's a practical framework with scripts for new offers, raises, and promotions.

-This guide is designed for first-pass understanding.
-Start with core terms, then apply the framework in your own account workflow.
+This guide is built for first-pass understanding.
+Start with the key terms, then use the framework in your own money workflow.

 Most people accept the first salary offer they receive.
-That single decision; or non-decision; can cost you over $500,000 across your career.
+That single decision, or non-decision; can cost you over $500,000 across your career.
 Salary negotiation isn't about being aggressive or greedy.
 It's about knowing your market value and communicating it effectively.
 The skills take 30 minutes to learn and pay dividends for decades.

 To negotiate salary effectively, research your market rate using Glassdoor, Levels.fyi, and Payscale before any conversation.
 Negotiate after receiving a written offer but before accepting.
-Counter 10-20% above the initial offer, anchoring your request in market data and specific accomplishments; not personal financial needs.
+Counter 10-20% above the initial offer, anchoring your request in market data and specific accomplishments, not personal financial needs.
 If base salary is fixed, negotiate signing bonus, equity, PTO, or an earlier review cycle.
 The worst outcome is hearing "no" and accepting the original offer.

 Studies consistently show that only about 30-40% of job candidates negotiate their initial salary offer.
 The reasons are predictable: fear of the offer being rescinded, discomfort with confrontation, not knowing what to say, or simply believing the offer is fair and final.